andrewjahn/AndysBrainBook/docs/FreeSurfer/FS_ShortCourse/AppendixB_PETSurfer.rst

 .. note::

   These steps are taken from the FreeSurfer `PETSurfer page <https://surfer.nmr.mgh.harvard.edu/fswiki/PetSurfer>`__; I am adapting them to be used with another dataset.
 Note that PETSurfer is only available in FreeSurfer version 6.0 or later.
+  As of January 5th, 2021, this page is still under revision; I may come back to it if there seems to be a demand.

 Overview
 ********